In A Hurry? Our Top Reasons To Buy

 The Titleist V1x used Titleist’s ZG and Dual Pro technology.
 Although all Titleist balls are less than 5 yards in length, the V1x provides a better driving distance between them all.
 If you’re looking for a long ball, the V1x is the way to go.

-Which Is Better Titleist Pro V1 vs Pro V1x?
+Which Is Better Titleist Pro V1 or Pro V1x?

 The Pro V1 and V1X are premium balls that produce constant flight with superior feel.
 Both versions have a high level of zipping with scoring irony and around the greens, you can get chip shots to check and pause on command.